-Reflexology is a science which deals with the principle that there are reflex areas in the feet and hands which correspond to all of the glands, organs and parts of the body.
-Stimulating these reflexes properly can help many health problems in a natural way, a type of preventative maintenance.
+Reflexology deals with the principle that there are reflex areas in the feet and hands which correspond to all the glands, organs, and parts of the body.
+Stimulating these reflexes properly can help many health problems naturally, a type of preventative maintenance.
 Reflexology is a serious advance in the health field and should not be confused with massage.

 - Each organ or part of the body is represented on the hands and feet